-Note: If you are unable to isolate and repair the problem yourself after running Lenovo Solution Center program, save and print the log files created by the program.
-You will need the log files when you speak to a Lenovo technical support representative.
+Note: If you are unable to isolate and repair the problem yourself after running Lenovo Companion, save and print the log files created by the program.
+You need the log files when you speak to a Lenovo technical support representative.